A bound of the $\beta$-mixing coefficient for point processes in terms of their intensity functions: Introduction

 \section{Introduction}

-In asymptotic inference for dependent random variables, it is necessary to quantify the dependence between $\sigma$-algebras.
-The first measures of dependence that have been introduced are the alpha-mixing coefficients \cite{AlphaDef} and the beta-mixing coefficients \cite{BetaDef}.
-They have been used to establish moment inequalities, exponential inequalities and central limit theorems for stochastic processes (see \cite{Survey, Doukhan, Rio} for more details about mixing) with wide applications in statistics, see for instance \cite{Bosq, Dede}.
+In asymptotic inference for dependent random variables, it is necessary to quantify the dependence between $\sigma$-algebras. \com{Some of} the first measures of dependence that have been introduced are the alpha-mixing coefficients \cite{AlphaDef} and the beta-mixing coefficients \cite{BetaDef}.
+They have been used to establish moment inequalities, exponential inequalities and central limit theorems for stochastic processes (see \com{\cite{Survey, Nanana, Rio}} for more details about mixing) with various applications in statistics, see for instance \cite{Bosq, Dede}.
 In this paper, we focus on spatial point processes.
 As detailed below, for these models, alpha-mixing has been widely studied and exploited in the literature, but not beta-mixing in spite of its stronger properties.
-In a lesser extent, some alternative measures of dependence have also been used for spatial point processes, namely Brillinger mixing \cite{BiscioMix, Heinrich} (which only applies to stationary point processes) and association \cite{Lyons, Poinas}.
+In a lesser extent, some alternative measures of dependence have also been used for spatial point processes, namely Brillinger mixing \cite{BiscioMix, Heinrich} (which only applies to stationary point processes \com{but has been established in \cite{Heinrich} under suitable conditions on the $\beta$-mixing coefficients}) and association \cite{Lyons, Poinas}.

 The main models used in spatial point processes are Gibbs point processes, Cox processes and determinantal point processes, see \cite{Moller2} for a recent review.
 An $\alpha$-mixing inequality is established for Gibbs point processes in the Dobrushin uniqueness region in \cite{Follmer}.
 It has been used to show asymptotic normality of maximum likelihood and pseudo-likelihood estimates \cite{Jensen}.
-Similarly, some inhomogeneous Cox processes like the Neyman-Scott process have also been showed to satisfy $\alpha$-mixing inequalities in \cite{Waag}.
+Similarly, some inhomogeneous Cox processes \com{like the Neyman-Scott process have also been showed to satisfy $\alpha$-mixing inequalities in \cite{Waag}}.
 These inequalities are at the core of asymptotic inference results in \cite{Coeur, Prok, Waag}.
 Finally, an $\alpha$-mixing inequality has also been showed for determinantal point processes in \cite{Poinas} and used to get the asymptotic normality of a wide class of estimators of these models.